 Learning is Key

 According to the Wall Street Journal, economists are telling us that the next big recession is likely to hit in the year 2020.
-Prior to the 2008 disaster, nobody was saying “I'm going to use mobile technology to rebrand myself and generate a new value proposition to survive.
+Prior to the 2008 disaster, nobody was saying “I’m going to use mobile technology to rebrand myself and generate a new value proposition to survive.”

-The three major disruptive technologies that can be expected to the way we create value are already in use and have been for at least ten years.
+The three major disruptive technologies that can be expected to transform the way we create value are already in use and have been for at least ten years.
 That means the cycle of inception to global transformation is at least halfway complete.
-If our model of mobile tech as a driver of change is any indication, it's safe to say that by 2028 they will be sufficiently developed to serve as a lifeboat as mobile did in 2008.
+If our model of mobile tech as a driver of change is any indication, it’s safe to say that by 2028 they will be sufficiently developed to serve as a lifeboat as mobile did in 2008.

-• Blockchain: The blockchain is changing the nature of transactions.
+- Blockchain: The blockchain is changing the nature of transactions.
 This powerful software technology is making exchanges of all kinds almost perfectly secure, removing the need for human moderators for things like credit reporting and accounting.
 Those who work in finance, or any related field, who do not adopt it will not be able to keep the pace.

-• Internet of Things: As the cost of wireless and broadband drops, it becomes increasingly viable for devices to independently connect to the Internet and communicate with each other.
-Twenty years ago, you probably didn't think your cell phone would become indispensable mobile office equipment.
+- Internet of Things: As the cost of wireless and broadband drops, it becomes increasingly viable for devices to independently connect to the Internet and communicate with each other.
+Twenty years ago, you probably didn’t think your cell phone would become indispensable mobile office equipment.
 Likewise, it may be hard to imagine now that in ten years you will need your refrigerator to order food for you.
-But ?
-Because no will be driving to supermarkets anymore, and those who waste time doing so will get left in the dust.
+But why?
+Because no one will be driving to supermarkets anymore, and those who waste time doing so will get left in the dust.
 Apply that logic to every powered device you own- and now you understand the scope of the coming change.

-• Artificial Intelligence: Nothing will be as disruptive as AI. now, marketers are using it to predict consumer behavior more than anything else.
+- Artificial Intelligence: Nothing will be as disruptive as AI.
+Right now, marketers are using it to predict consumer behavior more than anything else.
 But the time is coming soon when AI becomes robust enough to self-modify.
-When that happens, it's going to be like pushing a cart that suddenly transforms into a sports car.
-If we're not ready for that change, we can expect to fall flat on our faces, covered in dust.
+When that happens, it’s going to be like pushing a cart that suddenly transforms into a sports car.
+If we’re not ready for that change, we can expect to fall flat on our faces, covered in dust.

 Think Partnerships, Value, and Purpose

-To grasp these and to take them in hand in a meaningful way, we must think in terms of partnerships, value, and purpose.
+To grasp these new technologies and to take them in hand in a meaningful way, we must think in terms of partnerships, value, and purpose.
 We need partnerships with the providers of these technologies.
 We need to have a plan as to how we intend to use them to create value.
 And we need a vision of how that value will be sought after by our clients and customers.
 In short, we need to imagine business models built around these new technologies.

 These business model concepts should be complete with the product and service providers who build and maintain these devices.
 They must include the development of mastery in their use.
 And they must be created with a clear image of how your customers will consume the value you will provide in the wake of the next big recession.